 Have You Seen the Ghost of John, despite its strange lyrics, is perhaps the most beautiful short singing round in the world.
 Your voice students will love this free vocal sheet music!
 I've added an additional sheet, with lettered notes, to assist singers whose voices are better than their note-reading...
 Also, I added a version in the key of Em, for easy playing by beginning fiddlers and violinists.

 The main technical difficulty in singing this song is the end of line 2, with the quick-moving eighth notes and no chance to take a breath.
 Although it turns it into a very long phrase, I encourage my singers to sing all of lines 2 & 3 in one breath.
 This way, the eighth notes at the end of line 2 sound smooth and flowing.
 However, then it takes a lot of control to get up to the top notes in line 3!
 But this trains singers to think and plan their breathing.
+They may not be able to achieve this, but give it an initial TRY.

 Below is the same song but in Em.
 I wrote this for my violin players, because Em is such a lovely (& easy!) key for beginners, and rounds are a fun way to begin with harmony: